d64ev/digital-identity-manager/README.md

 The index.php is later copied, so do not remove the `$WEBSITE_DIR`, it is later changed automatically.

 Add it as uberspace backend:
-`uberspace web backend set $URL/admin --http --remove-prefix --port PORT`s
+`uberspace web backend set $URL/admin --http --remove-prefix --port PORT`